jhu-data-services/data-visualization-resources/README.md

 <a name="r-books"/>

 # Open Access Textbooks

-- [ggplot2: elegant graphics for data analysis](https://ggplot2-book.org/) - Hadley Wickham's (ggplot2 creator) book on ggplot2.
+## General Data Visualization
 - [Data Visualization - A practical introduction](https://socviz.co/) - The online version of Kieran Healy's book on data visualization in R.
 - [Data Visualization with R](https://rkabacoff.github.io/datavis/) - Data Visualization with R by Rob Kabacoff.
-Focused mostly on ggplot2, pbut also covers interactive data visualization and spatial data visualization in R.
+Focused mostly on ggplot2, but also covers interactive data visualization and spatial data visualization in R.
 - [R Graphics Cookbook](https://r-graphics.org/) - A practical guide that provides more than 150 recipes to help you generate high-quality graphs quickly, without having to comb through all the details of R’s graphing systems.

+## ggplot2
+- [ggplot2: elegant graphics for data analysis](https://ggplot2-book.org/) - Hadley Wickham's (ggplot2 creator) book on ggplot2.

+## Shiny

 <a name="r-tutorials"/>